-The regulation of schools in South Australia is governed by the Education and Early Childhood Services (Registration and Standards) Act 2011 (the Act) which commenced operation in January 2012.
+The regulation of schools in South Australia is governed by the Education and Early Childhood Services (Registration and Standards) Act 2011 which commenced operation in January 2012.

-The Act is supported by the Education and Early Childhood Services (Registration and Standards) Variation Regulations 2017 (the Regulations) which commenced operation in January 2012 and were varied in 2017 to include additional information about the regulation of schools, including review of registration.
-The Regulations reference the Board's Standards for Registration and Review of Registration of Schools in South Australia.
+The Act is supported by the Education and Early Childhood Services (Registration and Standards) Varied Regulations 2017 (the Regulations) which commenced operation in January 2012 and was varied in 2017 to include additional information about the regulation of schools.

+The Regulations reference the Board's standards for registration and review of registration: Standards for Registration and Review of Registration of Schools in South Australia.

-Once registered, the registration of a school is ongoing unless a registered school applies to make a significant change to its registrations, including to extend its educational program to one or more year levels, change its location (or part of it) to a different site, add a new campus, or amalgamate with another school hence creating a new school, or its registration is cancelled by the Board.
+Once registered, the registration of a school is ongoing unless a registered school applies to: extend its educational program to one or more year levels, change its location (or part of it) to a different site, add a new campus, or amalgamate with another school hence creating a new school.
+Review of registration occurs at least once in a five-year period of registration.